cdn77/debugr/README.md

 provided the Node.js process didn't yet exit.
 This is called garbage collection and is, of course, configurable.

+Outside forked jobs all messages which exceed the threshold are logged to the console immediately; there is no need to call `logger.flush()`.

 ### `debugr` options

 | Option            | Type       | Default        | Description                                                                  |